bookofjoa/bookofjoa/Bookofjoa/chapters/navigation/chapter-67-handling-stress.md

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 4</span></h3>
-<p>The ultimate life understands that stress often comes from trying to control things beyond your influence, focusing energy on what you can actually change.</p>
+<p>Joa understands that stress often comes from trying to control things beyond your influence, focusing energy on what you can actually change.</p>
 </div>

 <div class="verse">